NR 218

 • The kind of data we’ve been working with so far

-• Stored as tabular data files with geographic metadata
+• Often stored as tabular data files with geographic metadata

 • Points, lines, and polygons represent the spatial features